Lab 4: Advanced Scripting

 3. SetActive()

-• Generally preferred to outright Destroying GameObjects, because you can’t un-Destroy GameObjects, and Destroying may mess up interactions with other scripts
+• A nice way to turn off GameObjects (or components) while the game is running by passing in False.
+Generally preferred to outright destroying GameObjects, because you can’t un-Destroy GameObjects, and destroying may mess up interactions with other scripts.

 Singletons

-A singleton, as you may or may not have learned from other classes, is an object that there is only one of.
+A singleton is an object that there is only one of.
 This is a really useful model for centralized systems in your game.
 Some good examples of scripts where this may be useful include: SpawnManager, PlayerData, LevelLoader

 So how do we make a singleton?
 Easy!
 Let’s break this down.

-• First off this is not a true singleton in that you could technically make more of them by attaching this script to more objects, but this does not matter for our use case
+• First, this is not a true singleton because you could technically make more of them by attaching this script to multiple objects; however, this does not matter for our use case.

 • Public means all scripts anywhere can access this variable